 The Bank's investment properties are composed of parcels of land and buildings and improvements which are held for capital appreciation or held-for-lease, and are measured using cost model.
-The estimated fair value of investment properties disclosed in Note 7.4 is determined on the basis of the appraisals conducted by professional appraiser applying the relevant valuation methodologies as discussed therein.
+The estimated fair value of investment properties is determined on the basis of the appraisals conducted by professional appraiser applying the relevant valuation methodologies as discussed therein.